 6. Communicate and Promote Your Program Effectively

 Spread the word about your hotel rewards programs through multiple channels.
-Train your staff to mention the program during check-in and check-out, use email campaigns to highlight exclusive offers and bonus points, and leverage social media to engage your audience.
+Train your staff to mention the program during check-in and check-out, use email campaigns to highlight exclusive offers and bonus points, and use social media to engage your audience.
 In-hotel signage and digital displays also help keep the program top of mind.

 Partnering with local businesses or travel influencers can expand your reach.
 The key is consistent, clear communication that builds excitement and encourages guests to join and actively participate.